frostedechoes/canneddragons/2022/22.10/I Quickly Eat My Words.md

 # I Quickly Eat My Words

 Welp, it looks like things are already going south on Twitter.
 For the first time (maybe ever), someone I follow liked [a racist tweet](https://twitter.com/ramzpaul/status/1585997681372983297?s=61&t=HA8n6wNO0awti3psOkDwfA). *I hope this isn't a sign of things to come*, I thought as I unfollowed the individual who boosted the tweet.
-Then I saw that Elon Musk was promoting a conspiracy theory about the attack on Paul Pelosi on Twitter.[^fn1] *So, this is going well*.
+Then I saw that Elon Musk was promoting a conspiracy theory about the attack on Paul Pelosi on Twitter.[^fn1]

 {{more}}